clmarr/DiaSim/README.md

 You may also edit derive.sh and std_derive.sh to designate targets of your choosing.

-This project is currently undergoing debugging and repackaging, and the file will likely have running errors.
+#IMPORTANT: This project is currently undergoing debugging and repackaging, and the file will likely have running errors.
 New version will be available: January 2023.